Eating Disorders and Emotions: How Emotion Regulation Impacts Eating Behaviors

 Finding Help for Emotional Issues and Eating Disorders

-If you or a loved one are struggling with emotion dysregulation or eating disorder behaviors, it’s pivotal to find help.
-These conditions are dangerous, and can be deadly if left untreated.
+If you or a loved one is struggling with emotional dysregulation or eating disorder behaviors, it’s pivotal to find help.
+These conditions are dangerous and can be deadly if left untreated.

-If you’re unsure where to start, you may want to first speak with a healthcare professional.
+If you’re unsure where to start, you should first speak with a healthcare professional.
 This can include your primary care physician, therapist, psychiatrist, or another trusted medical professional.

 These experts are often educated in a number of disordered eating and mental health conditions, and they can help assess symptoms, make an official diagnosis, or recommend the best next steps for finding treatment.

-If you’d rather not broach the topic with someone face-to-face, there are a number of eating disorder hotlines and mental health hotlines that can offer additional help.
-These services are generally free and almost always anonymous, providing additional information and resources on certain eating disorder behaviors, emotion regulation strategies, and ideas on where to find help.
+If you’d rather not discuss the topic face-to-face, there are a number of eating disorder and mental health hotlines that can offer additional help.
+These services are generally free and almost always anonymous, and they provide additional information and resources on certain eating disorder behaviors, emotion regulation strategies, and ideas on where to find help.

 Regardless, finding support for emotional dysregulation and eating disorders is essential for recovery.
 It’s important to know that help is available, and taking the first step towards seeking assistance can be a pivotal moment in the healing journey.